rovifran/aninfo2C23/.github/ISSUE_TEMPLATE/⚙️-devops.md

 ### Motivation

 <!--
-    Why should this DevOps process be implemented in the project?
+    Why should this DevOps process be implemented in the project AAAAAA?
     Is this feature request related to a problem?
 If so, please describe.
     Please link to any relevant issues or other PRs!
 -->